denoorg/is-online/README.md

 })();
 ```

+## 📜 Changelog

+Details changes for each release are documented in the [CHANGELOG.md](https://github.com/DenoOrg/is-online/blob/main/CHANGELOG.md).

 ## ❗ Issues

 If you think any of the `is_online` can be improved, please do open a PR with any updates and submit any issues.
 Also, I will continue to improve this, so you might want to watch/star this repository to revisit.